FGarridoV/Pixels-People-Places/README.md

 # Pixels · People · Places: Computer Vision and Image Embeddings for Perception-Aware Urban Analytics

 Author: F.O.
+Garrido-Valenzuela (important part of this repository was contributed by Max Lange) CityAI Lab
+Transport and Logistic Group
+Faculty of Technology, Policy, and Management
+Delft University of Technology
+Corresponding author: F.O.
 Garrido-Valenzuela
-(Important part of this repository was contributed by Max Lange) CityAI Lab, Transport and Logistic Group, Faculty of Technology, Policy, and Management, Delft University of Technology Corresponding author: F.O.
-Garrido-Valenzuela

-Contact Information:
+#### Contact Information:
 f.garridov@uc.cl
 Delft University of Technology - Faculty of Technology, Policy, and Management Jaffalaan 5